-There is a lot more you need to know than just to go create an event though.
+If you’re going to post an event (which I still do recommend!) then there’s a lot more you need to know than just to go create an event though.
 If you jump right into it without learning about the right way then your event will get removed and again you’ll end up with a tarnished reputation in the local community.

 I’m assuming that you’ve already set up your Nextdoor business page.
 That’s an important part of having your business become part of the local Nextdoor community.
 Also, getting more recommendations on Nextdoor is important because that’s how your business can be shared in the Nextdoor main feed by your neighbors.